Endoscopic Spine Surgery

-Endoscopic spine surgery effectively treats painful conditions caused by a herniated disc, spinal stenosis, sciatica and facet joint syndrome.
-This procedure is an excellent solution for patients suffering from pain, seeking to return faster to an active lifestyle.
+This endoscopic surgery effectively treats painful conditions caused by a herniated disc, spinal stenosis, sciatica, and facet joint syndrome.
+This procedure is an excellent solution for patients suffering from pain, seeking to return to an active lifestyle faster.

 Minimally invasive spine surgery (MIS), the standard of care in spine surgery, represents a broad spectrum of techniques, with endoscopic being the least invasive.
 Endoscopic spine surgery is as effective as the MIS microdiscectomy procedure at relieving painful spine conditions.

-However, different from MIS, endoscopic spine surgery significantly reduces trauma to the patient’s muscles and soft tissue leading to faster recovery.
+However, unlike MIS, endoscopic spine surgery significantly reduces trauma to the patient’s muscles and soft tissue leading to faster recovery.
 The endoscopic procedure utilizes a surgical approach that avoids the major stabilizing muscles of the lower back.

 Unlike the MIS incision of one inch or more, ESS uses a ¼ inch incision.
 Smaller surgical incisions and avoiding major back muscles can significantly improve patient outcomes.